sophiajjj96-eng/f1-performance-analytics/README.md

 - `constructors`
 - `races`

-The dataset was imported into **SQLite** for SQL-based analysis.
+The dataset was imported into **SQLite** to simulate a structured analytics environment.

 ---

 # Tools Used

-### SQL (SQLite)
+## SQL (SQLite)

-Used for data transformation and KPI generation.
+Used for data transformation and KPI modeling.

-Key SQL concepts used:
+Key SQL techniques applied:

 - JOIN operations across relational tables
 - GROUP BY aggregations
 - Common Table Expressions (CTEs)
 - KPI metric calculations
 - Filtering and ranking

-### Tableau
+## Tableau

 Used to build dashboards visualizing driver and constructor performance trends.

-### DB Browser for SQLite
+## DB Browser for SQLite

-Used for SQL development and database management.
+Used for query development and database management.

 ---

 # Key Performance Metrics

-The project models several analytical KPIs.
+The project models several analytical KPIs used to evaluate driver and team effectiveness.

 ### Career Average Points

-Average points scored per race across a driver's career.
+Average points scored per race across a driver's entire career.

 ### Recent Performance

-Average points scored in recent races to evaluate current momentum.
+Average points scored in recent races to evaluate current performance momentum.

 ### Momentum Score